14 of the Best Hiking Trails Near Montreal

 Best Hiking Trails in the Eastern Townships

-Seven of the ten trails presented below are located within a Quebec National Park.
-Quebec National Parks are provincial parks created by the government of Quebec.
-As of 2024, there are 28 such national parks, and all but four of them are administered by the Société des établissements de plein air du Québec (Sépaq) (Nunavik Parks administer the others).
+Many of the trails presented below are located within a Québec National Park.
 Although all provincial parks in Quebec have used the term “national park” since 2002, there is no connection to the federal national park system, administered by Parks Canada.

 All Quebec National Parks charge the same access fees and you can buy an annual pass that allows unlimited access to all parks.